MarkNoble-1/portfolio/README.md

 **Project Result:**

-I developed and tested several models, selecting a model that performed well with an 85% identification rate of actual failures, allowing for reduced costs on expensive unexpected repairs.
+I developed and tested several models, selecting a under-sampled random forest model that performed well with 95% accuracy and an a recall score of 85%.
+Using this model would allow for reduced costs on expensive unexpected repairs.

 [Model Tuning Project Link](https://github.com/MarkNoble-1/portfolio/blob/main/Renewind_Model_Tuning_Project.ipynb)